Robert Atherton (civil servant): January to December 1825

-Civil appointments
+Ceylon Civil Service

 1825-1835

 As a commissioned officer in the Ceylon Civil Service (C.C.S), he initially performed the duties of District officer, replacing E. Nolan, who retired.
 Atherton’s first C.C.S civil appointment was to be based at the north of the Island, as Superintendent of Stud, Sitting Magistrate, and Fiscal of Delft from 5 December 1825.

 While holding the appointment of Superintendent of Delft Island, he married at Kayts, on 24 April 1826.
 During these early years on the island Atherton served in the Ceylon Rifles.

 During 1828 Atherton was commissioner of Jaffnapatam.
 He went on to serve as the Assistant Collector of Customs, Jaffna from 1 January 1831.
 These roles ceased in 1833.